kswirniak-dev/tictactoe/README.md

 # tictactoe
-Tic-tac-toe browser game, developped using JavaScript, HTML and CSS.
+Tic-Tac-Toe browser game developed using JavaScript, HTML and CSS.